COVID-19 pandemic and Myanmar in 2021

 Many areas in Northern Shan State are hit hard by decade-long arm conflicts and results of severe impact on the livelihood of the local ethnic groups.
 The project aims to improve the livelihood of those local population by introducing the sustainable agriculture practice to their growing crops.
 For the baseline assessment in these areas, the study consisted of quantitative and qualitative data collection, and completed at the first quarter of 2020.
 Our findings will help to shape the approach and target of the project.

-Mapping of CSO/volunteers in Disaster Risk Reduction in Yangon
+in Disaster Risk Reduction in Yangon

 It was a mapping exercise of CSO/volunteers active in DRR in five townships in Yangon Region.
 The validating workshop was conducted at the end of September 2019.